kubernetes/minikube/enhancements/proposed/20200501-json-output/start-json-output.md

 This feature will allow tools that rely on minikube, such as IDE extensions, to better parse errors and progress logs from `minikube start`.
 This allows end users to see clear, and ideally actionable, error messages when minikube breaks.

+Minikube has the following to communicate information to users:
+1. Logs via glog (sent to stderr on `minikube start`)
+1. Outputs representing a step (sent to stdout on `minikube start`, e.g. "Preparing Kubernetes...")
+1. Outputs which don't represent a step.
+This can be an unexpected warning message or an `option`.

+This proposal focuses **only** on converting outputs representing clear steps in `minikube start` to JSON (option 2), and making sure error code typically sent to stderr is parsable.

 ## Goals